fuzzygroup/recipes/_posts/2019-07-29-gluten-free-impromptu-pickle-relish.md

 category: condiment
 tags: ["condiment"]
 ---
-So I was hosting a barbecue recently and one of the guests said "Do you have any pickle relish"?
-While I grew up with relish and I really like pickles, I have normally found it a confusing condiment to say the least.
+So I was hosting a barbecue recently and one of the guests, my friend [Lisa Meece](https://holdingspacellc.wordpress.com/) of [Starbase Indy](https://www.starbaseindy.org/),  said "Do you have any pickle relish"?
+While I grew up with relish and I really like pickles, I have normally found it a confusing condiment to say the least and with the exception of Chicago Style Hot Dogs, eaten only in Chicago (without the sport peppers), I never, ever use it.
 Never the less, "Challenge Accepted" I muttered while channeling the spirit of Barney Stinson.

 This was the result of a quick google and then an "Oh Shite" moment where I realized I had damn few appropriate ingredients.
 And it as completely an off the cuff recipe so is it actually "Pickle Relish"?
 I don't know but the requester seemed to like it.

 # Ingredients